denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Code in this section should be ran on the cloud HPC

 This is the last step where we remain at the primary sequence level.
 We have sucessfully determined the important domains in our proteins, as well as their homlogs across different species.
-The next step is to identify conserved residues in our proteins and determine any important mutations between our diploid, tetraploid,and reference proteins, by comparing the sequences of our proteins with their close homologs.
+The next step is to identify conserved residues in our proteins and determine any important mutations between our diploid and tetraploid proteins, by comparing the sequences of our proteins with their close homologs.
 We will also build phylogenetic trees as another form of visualising and representing how much the proteins in Cochalearia have diverged from their homologs, and also how much the tetraploid have diverged from the diploids.

 ### g46214